FreshRSS/FreshRSS/docs/en/admins/15_extensions.md

 Not every feature is relevant for all users, but some special features are relevant to the right person.
 That is why FreshRSS is extendable.

-There are a bunch of "official" extensions (supported and published by FreshRSS development team and community) and "Community" extensions (developed and published individually by thiry-party).
+There are some "official" extensions (supported and published by the FreshRSS development team and community) and "community" extensions (developed and published individually by third-party developers).

 ## Extension repositories